faaheem13/tp/docs/UserGuide.md

 **A**: Ensure that Java 11 or above is installed in your operating system.
 To check if you have Java 11 or above, open the Command Prompt and type in `java -version`.
 Once verified, navigate to the program's directory and type in `java -jar MustVas.jar` in the Command Prompt.

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MustVas home folder.

 **Q**: How can I see the class that I am on right now? <br>
 **A**: You can see the class that you have currently selected in the bottom left corner of the application (as shown below). <br>